Donald Trump, Paul Manafort And The Fake Killing Of A Journalist: How A Top Russian Mob Boss Connects Them All

-Paul Manafort, former Chair of the Donald Trump presidential campaign, faced new legal trouble on Monday when Russia investigation Special Counsel Robert Mueller accused him of witness-tampering — in addition to the long list of fraud, money laundering and conspiracy charges that Manafort already faces as a result of the Russia investigation.
-According to The Washington Post, Manafort could be “a crucial linchpin between Trump’s campaign and Russia.”
+Paul Manafort, former chair of the Donald Trump presidential campaign, faced new legal trouble on Monday when Russia investigation Special Counsel Robert Mueller accused him of witness-tampering — in addition to the long list of fraud, money laundering, and conspiracy charges that Manafort already faces as a result of the Russia investigation.
+According to the Washington Post, Manafort could be “a crucial linchpin between Trump’s campaign and Russia.”

-But there is another linchpin that appears to provide a common thread among Manafort, Trump and even the staged assassination of an anti-Putin Russian journalist last week.
-As The Inquisitr reported, 41-year-old dissident reporter Arkady Babchenko was reportedly gunned down in his Kiev, Ukraine, home on Tuesday — only to appear at a police press conference alive and well the following day, explaining that the faked killing was part of a sting operation to expose a Russian plot to murder the journalist.
+But there is another linchpin that appears to provide a common thread among Manafort, Trump, and even the staged assassination of an anti-Putin Russian journalist last week.
+As the Inquisitr reported, 41-year-old dissident reporter Arkady Babchenko was reportedly gunned down in his Kiev, Ukraine, home on Tuesday — only to appear at a police press conference alive and well the following day, explaining that the faked killing was part of a sting operation to expose a Russian plot to murder the journalist.

 According to a report Tuesday by The Daily Beast, the man accused in court of arranging Babchenko’s planned assassination, Borys Herman, is deeply connected to a top Russia mobster who now lives in Moscow and in 2009 was on the FBI’s iconic “10 Most Wanted List.”
 That mobster’s name is Semion Mogilevich.

-The exact nature of Herman’s links to Mogilevch — who is known by the nickname “The Brainy Don” for his high intelligence and economics degree from Ukraine’s prestigious Lviv University, according to The New Republic — is unclear.
+The exact nature of Herman’s links to Mogilevich — who is known by the nickname “The Brainy Don” for his high intelligence and economics degree from Ukraine’s prestigious Lviv University, according to the New Republic — is unclear.
 But The Daily Beast reported that his father, Lev Herman, had “deep-rooted connections” to Mogilevich, while former United States Ambassador to Ukraine John Herbst also confirmed Borys Herman’s Mogilevich connections.

 Mogilevich, according to statements by former Russian spy Alexander Litvinenko, has “a good relationship” with Russian President Vladimir Putin, Britain’s Telegraph newspaper reported in 2015.
-One year after making the recorded statement, Litvenenko was murdered in the United Kingdom by Russian assassins who poisoned him with the rare, radioactive isotope polonium, The Guardian reported.
+One year after making the recorded statement, Litvinenko was murdered in the United Kingdom by Russian assassins who poisoned him with the rare, radioactive isotope polonium, The Guardian reported.

 On Sunday, in a pair of messages to his Twitter account, Trump complained that the Federal Bureau of Investigation never warned him that it was investigating Manafort.
 Had Trump known, he claimed, he would not have hired Manafort to run his campaign.